3c23/admmo/README.md

 ## Running Code

 Running the code requires a few steps depending on the RQs.
 For all those steps, both the jars files in the `library` folders need to be imported and compiled together.
-There are a few variables need to change in the `AutoRun.java` class (which is the main class to run the experiments):
+There are a few variables that need to change in the `AutoRun.java` class (which is the main class to run the experiments):

 * The variable `weights` indicates which is the target performance objective for the single objective optimizer, 1.0-0.0 means the first objective while 0.0-1.0 means the second objective.
 * The variable `single_algs` controls which single objective optimizer to run: irace, ga, or rs.